How to Look at and Get Copies of Sealed Adoption Records

 • Show "good cause" for access.
 You must explain why you need the records and why your reasons for access outweigh the reasons for keeping the file sealed.

-• Clearly list the specific documents you are seeking.
+• Clearly list the specific documents you are trying to get.

 The court will ask you to explain why a petition is necessary if the information you need is available from another source:

-• For identifying information (such as names, addresses, and other details that could reveal a person's identity): You must show why the information from the mutual-consent voluntary adoption registry is not sufficient.
+• For identifying information (such as names, addresses, and other details that could reveal a person's identity): You must show why the information from the mutual-consent voluntary adoption registry of people who agree to share information is not sufficient.

 • For health, genetic, or social information (such as medical history, cause of death, or medical background): You must show why the information available from the Office of Vital Records and Statistics is not sufficient.

-The court may order you to serve the petition on anyone with an interest in the file, such as the placement agency, attorney, birth parents, or the adoptee.
+The court may order you to serve the petition on anyone with an interest in the file, such as the birth parents.
 If the court orders you to serve the petition, you must follow Utah Rule of Civil Procedure 4.
 See our web page on serving papers for more information.

 The court may hold a hearing on the petition, or could make a decision based solely on the petition and other documents filed with the court by parties who have been served with the petition.